 - Upload the plugin via FTP to your website.

-- Activate the plugin via the Plugins page of your WordPress Admin.
+Finally, activate the plugin via the Plugins page of your WordPress admin.

 - Connect to your web server via FTP.